wainins/MovieLens-100K-Data-Pipeline/README.md

 > **Academic Project — STQD6324 Data Management**

-> A distributed data processing project using Apache Spark and Apache Cassandra to analyse the MovieLens 100K dataset.
-This project demonstrates a complete data engineering workflow from data ingestion into HDFS, analytical querying with Spark SQL and storage in Cassandra.
+> An academic big data analytics project using Apache Spark and Apache Cassandra to process and analyse the MovieLens 100K dataset.
+The project covers data ingestion into HDFS, data transformation, analytical querying with Spark SQL and storage in Cassandra.

 ---

 # Overview

-The objective is to build a Python-based data pipeline using Apache Spark and Cassandra to perform analytical queries on the MovieLens 100K dataset.
+This project uses Apache Spark and Apache Cassandra to process and analyse the MovieLens 100K dataset.
+The workflow starts with loading the raw data into HDFS, followed by data transformation and cleaning using PySpark and Spark SQL.
+The analytical results are then stored in Cassandra and read back for validation.

-The project demonstrates:
+The overall workflow is:

 ```mermaid
 flowchart LR